offalynne/Input/docs/10.0/v8-Equivalents.md

 ## Profiles

 ?> Profiles have largely been removed from Input 10.
-Players now have two hardcoded profiles - one of keyboard and mouse, and another for gamepad.
+Players now have two hardcoded profiles - one for keyboard and mouse, and another for gamepads.
+You should use `InputBindingsImport()` and `InputBindingsExport()` to replicate the old profile feature.

 |Version 8                     |Version 10              |
 |------------------------------|------------------------|